junyiz/koa-proxy-pass/README.md

 Object is a path mapping of key-value, Function that handles paths

+#### headers

+Type: Object

+This allows you to override request headers

 ## LICENSE

 Copyright (c) 2018-2019 junyiz.
 Licensed under the MIT license.